 All work and some play in McMaster’s Infant and Child Health (INCH) Lab

-“It looks like play, it feels like play, but we’re actually collecting important data,” explains Dr. John Cairney, director of the INCH Lab and a professor in the Department of Family Medicine.
+With brightly coloured walls and art, and a comfortable waiting room with toys and a TV, the INCH Lab space at McMaster Innovation Park is designed to be welcoming and positive for both children and adults.
+'It looks like play, it feels like play, but we’re actually collecting important data,' explains Dr. John Cairney, director of the INCH Lab and a professor in the Department of Family Medicine.

 As a post-doctoral fellow in the Department of Biochemistry and Biomedical Science, Erin Westman is quite familiar with a particular type of research and research subject – hers is specific to the resistance of soil bacteria to various drugs used in human medicine.